vitessio/website/content/en/blog/2023-04-15-schemadiff.md

 - First and foremost, you must be able to parse and analyze all statements.
 This includes a `CREATE TABLE` that has a `CHECK CONSTRAINT` with a complex expression, or a sub-partitioning scheme using functions over columns.
 You also need the ability to fully parse a `CREATE VIEW` statement, a complex `GENERATED` column expression, etc.
 - You must be able to accommodate different equivalent definitions.
 For example, `create table t (id int primary key)` is equivalent to `create table t(id int, primary key (id))`.
 Even MySQL's own `SHOW CREATE TABLE` output may present different results depending on when/where the table was created.
-- Not having a MySQL server to validate correctness of the initial schema and the generated diffs means the application must implement that logic.
+- Not having a MySQL server to validate correctness of the initial schema and the generated diffs means that the application must implement that logic.

 `schemadiff` uses the programmatic approach.
 Let's see some sample code and continue to discuss its internals.